ocaml/infrastructure/_posts/2023-12-04-services-moved.md

 Subsequently, that machine suffered from BTRFS volume corruption ([issue 51](https://github.com/ocaml/infrastructure/issues/51)).
 Therefore, we moved both services to a larger new server.
 The data was efficiently migrated using BTRFS tools: `btrfs send | btrfs receive`.

-Since the move, we have seen issues with BTRFS metadata plus we have suffered from a build-up of sub volumes as reported by other users: [Docker gradually exhausts disk space on BTRFS](https://github.com/moby/moby/issues/27653).
+Since the move, we have seen issues with BTRFS metadata.
+Plus, we have suffered from a build-up of subvolumes, as reported by other users: [Docker gradually exhausts disk space on BTRFS](https://github.com/moby/moby/issues/27653).

 Unfortunately, both services went down on Friday evening [issue 85](https://github.com/ocaml/infrastructure/issues/85).
 Analysis showed over 500 BTRFS sub volumes, a shortage of metadata space and insufficient space to perform a BTRFS _rebalance_.